bootstraptheme-for-typo3/fluidbootstraptheme/README.md

 ## References

-* https://github.com/FluidTYPO3/fluidcontent is a dependency - it is the integration necessary to render Fluid Content Elements
 * https://github.com/FluidTYPO3/fluidpages is a dependency - it is the integration necessary to render Fluid Page Templates
 * https://github.com/FluidTYPO3/vhs is dependency providing many ViewHelpers used in the Fluid Content Element and Page templates
 * https://github.com/FluidTYPO3/flux is a dependency and is used to configure how the content template variable are defined.